-Is magikq the same as delusion and hallucination?
+Is psi the same as delusion and hallucination?

-What constitutes delusion and hallucination?
 When I served as hospice chaplain, it was common to see patients prior to their transitioning reaching up to hold a loved one.
 Others were able to share that they had visitors.
 As far back as I can remember, all of these cases I witnessed and heard about involved loved ones who had died.
 Moreover, they were comforting in nature.
 In the medical field they call this hallucination.
 In the technical sense, they were because these patients were experiencing something (i.e. a felt sense, having a visitation and/or conversation) without external stimuli (i.e. no one was physically present).

 Psychical experiences are said to be Schizoaffective Disorder?

 I find this to be an unfair charge.
-Like schizophrenia, schizoaffective disorder has hallucinations and delusions, both of which are within a context of disorganized thinking, depression, and/or mania.
-While Magikq can in some cases come close to psychosis with its trance states and use of imagination, it is usually orderly and structured and doesn't take the place of reality as we know it and function in from day-to-day.
-Moreover, magikq often results in personal healing, altruistic tendencies, and positive emotions that better the client in his or her environment.
+Like schizophrenia, schizoaffective disorder has hallucinations and delusions, which include disorganized thinking, depression, and/or mania.
+While psi can convert into psychosis with done without great care, it is usually orderly, structured, and within volition control, and doesn't take the place of reality as understood by "same-culture peers".
+Moreover, psi can result in personal healing, altruistic tendencies, and positive emotions that better the client in his or her environment.
 Schizoaffective disorder cannot bring about such desired outcomes.

-What steps would you offer to those who believe in and/or work with the transcendent?
+What steps would you offer to those who believe in psi?